Optimal Thermometers with Spin Networks: Equilibrium thermometry and properties of optimal spectra

 More precisely, consider two Hamiltonians, $H_1$ with dimension $1+k_1$, and $H_2$ with dimension $1+k_1+k_2$. $H_1$ has 1 ground state and a $k_1$-degenerate excited state, $H_1=0\ketbra{0}{0}+\sum_{i=1}^{k_1} E \ketbra{i}{i}$, while $H_2$ has the same spectrum and additional $k_2$ excited states above, $H_2 =H_1+ \sum_{\alpha=k_1+1}^{k_1+k_2} E_\alpha \ketbra{\alpha}{\alpha}$, with $0\leq E\leq E_\alpha\; \forall\alpha$.
 Assuming control over the first excited gap $ E$, we prove in App.~\ref{app:Lemma_proof} that the maximal achievable heat capacity with $H_2$ is always larger than the maximal achievable heat capacity with $H_1$,

 This property guarantees that additional excess levels above the $k_1$-degeneracy of $H_1$ can only increase the maximal heat capacity.
 As a consequence, as the system size grows, any model featuring an exponential degeneracy of the first excited level and a tunable gap will show the desired Heisenberg-like scaling of the heat capacity.
 The control over $ E$, while keeping $E_\alpha\geq E\; \forall\alpha$, can easily be obtained, for example by rescaling all the parameters of $H_1$ or $H_2$ globally.

-Finally, let us mention that any physical implementation of such a conceivably highly fine-tuned two-level probe will be susceptible to noise.
-The resulting deviation will cause a broadening of the ideally degenerate excited level into a band.
-As a consequence, \emph{noise tolerance} of the heat capacity should be analyzed.
-In App.~\ref{app:noise_tol}, we prove that the optimal scaling of $\C$ is preserved as long as the error in the energy gap between the ground state and the first excited state is of order $\mathcal{O}(1)$.
-This is to be contrasted with an optimal gap $E\propto N$ that scales linearly, thus requiring a relative precision of $1/N$ in the engineering of the energy levels.
-This noise tolerance sets the allowed bandwidth of the first excited level splitting.
+For what concerns additional levels \emph{below} the first excited, it is enough to notice that if their total number is of order $\mathcal{O}(N^k)$ for finite $k$, and their gap from the ground state energy is bounded between $NK$ and $N\ln d'$ ($0<K<\ln d'$), their total contribution to the variance~\eqref{eq:varianceDiag} scales as $\mathcal{O}(N^{k+2} \exp[-\beta NK])$, and is therefore suppressed for large $N$.